-We and certain current and former officers are also defendants in an action filed by another shareholder on October 20, 2016, in the U.S. District Court for the District of Massachusetts related to the matter described above.
-The complaint alleges violations of federal securities laws under 15 U.S.C §78j(b) and §78t(a) and 17 C.F.R. §240.10b-5 and seeks a declaration of the action as a class action and an award of damages, interest and attorneys' fees.
+We and certain current and former officers are defendants in an action filed by a shareholder on October 20, 2016 in the U.S. District Court for the District of Massachusetts alleging violations of federal securities laws under 15 U.S.C §78j(b) and §78t(a) and 17 C.F.R. §240.10b-5 and seeking a declaration of the action as a class action and an award of damages, interest and attorneys' fees.
 An estimate of the possible loss or range of loss cannot be made at this time.